 - Or, master some powerful little secondary method, like making annotated screenshots using Jing or your OS system’s snipping tool: install it, learn how to use it, write up your learning, and discussing this tool and your learning how to use it

 - Or, learn how to use a window managers, an application starter, image collections, and shortcuts like you see me do in class and so get to know your machine, reduce the mysteries, develop an efficient workflow, so your machine for writing really becomes your friend

-- Or, explore OMMWRITER, IA WRITER, Workflowy, or a coupe of the many free writing applications for writers so that you understand the alternatives to MS Word and how and why we are learning how to make MS Word our fast, fun writing application
+- Or, explore OMMWRITER, IA WRITER, Workflowy, or a one of the many free writing applications for writers so that you understand the alternatives to MS Word and how and why we are learning how to make MS Word, and especially using the Outline View, our fast, fun writing application